 Function Description Alarms Accesses the Alarms tab where you can view the alarms for the selected Wireless Client.
 Properties Opens the Properties overlay for the selected Wireless Client.
 Rename Opens a dialog window to rename the selected Wireless Client.
 Remove Removes the selected Wireless Client from your network.
 Classification Classifies the Wireless Client using one of the following classifications: Sanctioned (inherit)-Classify the selected Wireless Client as a sanctioned device that inherits its traits from wherever its location in the network tree.
 Sanctioned (override)-Classify the selected Wireless Client as a sanctioned device using traits that override the inherited traits.
 For example, a security profile can be applied to a Wireless Client that overrides the inherited traits.
 When using this classification, select the profile and click the Apply link.
 Unsanctioned-Classify the selected Wireless Client as unsanctioned.
 Neighboring-Classify the selected Wireless Client as a neighboring device.

-Function Description Client Type Client Type appears in the menu only when a Wireless Client is sanctioned.
+Client Type Client Type appears in the menu only when a Wireless Client is sanctioned.
 As default, Wireless Clients are assumed to be laptops, displaying a laptop icon.
 This menu item allows you to differentiate phones and handheld devices from laptops in ADSP.
+Default Type- Employee Device- Employee Laptop- Employee Laptop- Employee Phone- 4 High Priority Visitor Device- Laptop- Low Priority Visitor Device- • MCD- -

+Function Description

+Client Type (contd) Visitor Device- 2

+VolP Phone-

+Client Type ▶ • Default Type

+Employee Device

+Employee Laptop

+Employee Phone

+High Priority Visitor Device

+Laptop

+Low Priority Visitor Device

+MCD

+Visitor Device

+VoIP Phone

-Laptop-Displays a laptop icon for the selected Wireless Client.
-VolP Phone-Displays a phone icon for the selected Wireless Client.
-MCD-Displays a handheld device for the selected Wireless Client.
-Action Details Displays a table listing specific actions that are occurring to devices seen on your WLAN.
+Action Details Select the appropriate device to represent a Wireless Client and use its icon for the selected Wireless Client throughout the GUI.
+Displays a table listing specific actions that are occurring to devices seen on your WLAN.

 Add to ACL Adds the selected Wireless Client to the Access Control List (ACL).

 Forensic Analysis Opens the Forensic Analysis window for the specified Wireless Client.

 Locate Opens the device Location tracking window so that you can quickly locate the selected Wireless Client.

 Live View Opens the Live View window for the selected Wireless Client; allows you to analyze current WLAN activity on the device.

 Port Lookup Opens the Port Lookup window where you can locate the physical port where the Wireless Client is accessing your network.

-Terminate Opens the Termination options so that you can terminate the connection of the Wireless Client to your network. Сору МАС Copies the MAC address of the selected Wireless Client for later use.
+Terminate Opens the Termination options so that you can terminate the connection of the Wireless Client to your network.

+Copy MAC Copies the MAC address of the selected Wireless Client for later use.